3liz/lizmap-documentation/source/publish/configuration/spatial_search.rst

 * ``item_filter`` (text).
 Username or group name.
 When given, the results will be filtered by authenticated user login and groups.
 For example, 'admins'
 * ``geom`` (geometry).
 We advise to store all the geometries with the same SRID.

-Here is an example of SQL code you can use, to a* Py-QGIS-Serverdd data from two different spatial tables into lizmap_search (here as a materialized view to ease further maintenance)
+Here is an example of SQL code you can use, to add data from two different spatial tables into lizmap_search (here as a materialized view to ease further maintenance)

 .. code-block:: sql